particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### M SoM pin 45 2024-03-15

+M SoM pin 45 is not shared.
+Pins 43 and 53 are both connected to PB[3], but not pin 45.

+### Photon 2 and Argon block VUSB clarification 2024-03-15

+Updated the block diagram and added text to clarify how VUSB works on the Argon and Photon 2.

 ### Basic plan 2024-03-12

 The growth plan is now named the basic plan.
 The free plan is unchanged.